amjad143/ML-Supervised/README.md

 # MachineLearning
-## This folder gives you detail explanation about Regression model from begginers to Advance
+## This folder gives you detail explanation about Regression model from Begginers to Advance